 - Engage in a faculty-sponsored research project for at least 6 hours per week during the entire academic year.
 Research may be taken for credit.
 Students who have a work-study award as part of their financial aid package may choose to be paid for their research using that work-study award.

-- Enroll in ALA104: Introduction to Research, MRADS one-credit course which prepares students for an undergraduate research position at the University of Michigan.
+- Enroll in ALA104: Introduction to Research, an MRADS one-credit course that prepares students for an undergraduate research position at the University of Michigan.

 - Be an active member of the community by participating in MRADS-sponsored programs and events.
 Participation in MRADS Study Groups is strongly encouraged.

 - Keep Wednesday evenings free to participate in community events.

 - Meet monthly with MRADS Peer Advisor to discuss research experience.

 - Participate in community-wide welcome activities at the start of each semester.